uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

     - AWS eliminates many of the costs of building and maintaining on-premises data centers
   - Scalability
   - Elasticity
+    - Resource Elasticity : An AWS value proposition that describes a user’s ability to scale infrastructure based on demand
   - High-availability and Fault-Tolerance
     - An architecture's ability to withstand failures with minimal downtime
   - Agility